top of page

 Microneedling (Collagen Induction Therapy)

 Microneedling, also known as collagen induction therapy, uses a device with fine, sterile needles to create controlled micro-injuries in the skin.
 This process triggers the body's natural healing response, boosting the production of collagen and elastin—the proteins responsible for skin firmness and elasticity.
-As collagen levels increase, the skin becomes firmer and plumper, which helps tighten and shrink the appearance of pore openings.
+As collagen levels increase, the skin becomes firmer and plumper, which helps tighten and reduce the appearance of pore openings.

 • Non-ablative lasers: Treatments like Clear + Brilliant are gentle, fractional lasers that heat the underlying skin tissue to stimulate collagen production without harming the surface.
 This results in minimal downtime and is excellent for maintenance and preventing early signs of aging, including enlarged pores.